 Overview: In line with the University’s commitment to undergraduate and graduate studies, the Department of Chemistry at the University of Hawaii at Manoa has recently begun to expand its facilities.
-The department currently has 10 permanent (tenured and tenure-track) faculty members, 3 adjunct professors, 21 postdoctoral research fellows, and 9 technical and secretarial staff members.
-The graduate program has approximately 40 students, of which half are in the Ph.D. program with the remainder working towards their M.S. degree.
-Typically, there are 200 undergraduates pursuing a B.A. or B.S. in Chemistry and Biochemistry at the University of Hawaii at Manoa.
+The department currently has 12 permanent (tenured and tenure-track) faculty members, 5 adjunct professors, 2 non-tenure track faculty, 2 instructors, 21 postdoctoral research fellows, and 6 technical and secretarial staff members.
+The graduate program has approximately 45 students, of which half are in the Ph.D. program with the remainder working towards their M.S. degree.
+Typically, there are 240 undergraduates pursuing a B.A. or B.S. in Chemistry and Biochemistry at the University of Hawaii at Manoa.

 Interdisciplinary Research: The graduate faculty participate in a number of collaborative efforts.
 Organic chemistry faculty interested in natural products chemistry are part of an integrated drug discovery program with colleagues at the University of Hawaii Cancer Center .
 Faculty are involved in other intra- and interdepartmental research programs, such as the hydrogen program of the Hawaii Natural Energy Institute (HNEI), the Cell and Molecular Biology Program, the W.M.
 Keck Astrochemistry Laboratory, and the Shanghai-Hawaii-Hefei Advanced Research Center for Astrochemistry.